alexandrainst/wiki_expanded/README.md

 ### WikiExtractor

-We will use the [WikiExtractor](https://github.com/attardi/wikiextractor) module to extract data from a Wikipedia dump.
+We use the [WikiExtractor](https://github.com/attardi/wikiextractor) module to extract data from a Wikipedia dump.

 ```bash
 cd .. && git clone https://github.com/attardi/wikiextractor && \